YKQ98/Mat2Seq/README.md

 ### 3. Train the model

-Train a CrystaLLM model from scratch using only the benchmark training set:
+Train a LM model from scratch using only the benchmark training set:
 ```shell
 python bin/train.py --config=config/crystallm_perov_5_small.yaml device=cuda dtype=float16
 ```